Messi-Q/Smart-Contract-Dataset/README.md

         14.}
     ```

-As can be seen, the user balance _balances[msg.sender]_(line 6) is deducted before money transfer using _call.value_ (line 7).
-Thus, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
+It can be observed, the user balance _balances[msg.sender]_(line 6) is deducted before money transfer using _call.value_ (line 7).
+Thus, we label the corresponding function to have no reentrancy vulnerability, i.e., label = 0.

 #### modifierDeclaration

-Case 1: When a function has the _onlyOwner_ modifier constraint, we label that the corresponding function does not exist the reentrancy vulnerability.
+Case 1: When a function has the _onlyOwner_ modifier constraint, we label the corresponding function to have no reentrancy vulnerability.

     ```
         1.contract CrowdsaleWPTByRounds {